atomflunder/skillratings/README.md

     deviation: 350.0,
 };

-let outcome = Outcomes::WIN;
+// The outcome is from the perspective of player one. let outcome = Outcomes::WIN;

 // The config allows you to change certain adjustable values in the algorithms.